 1. Traffic Offences

-Traffic-related violations make up a significant portion of offences eligible for composition offers.
+Traffic-related violations account for a significant share of offences eligible for composition offers.
 Examples include:

-- Speeding: Driving beyond the speed limit is a compoundable offence, the amount of which is determined based on the extent of the violation.
+- Speeding: Driving beyond the speed limit is a compoundable offence, with the amount determined by the extent of the violation.

-- Illegal Parking: Parking in prohibited areas or obstructing traffic is often resolved through composition fines.
+- Illegal Parking: Parking in prohibited areas or obstructing traffic is often resolved through the issuance of composition fines.

 - Failure to Obey Traffic Signals: This includes offences such as running a red light or ignoring pedestrian crossing signals.